 The risk assessment concludes that risks to the health and safety of people or the environment from the proposed dealings are negligible.
 No specific risk treatment measures are required to manage these negligible risks.
 The principal reasons for the conclusion of negligible risks are that the proposed limits and controls, such as not using GM plant material in human food or animal feed, will effectively minimise exposure to the GMOs.
-In addition, there is no evidence to suggest the introduced genetic modifications would lead to harm to people or the environment.
+In addition, there is no evidence to suggest the introduced genetic modifications could lead to harm to people or the environment.

-Risk management
+Risk management plan

 The risk management plan describes measures to protect the health and safety of people and to protect the environment by controlling or mitigating risk.
 The risk management plan is given effect through licence conditions.
-Draft licence conditions are detailed in Chapter 4 of the RARMP.